hantash07/learning-notes/KotlinFlow/02-Operators.md

 ### Flattering Operator
 - In Kotlin Flow, flattening operators are used to handle flows of flows (nested flows).
+- In simple words, if you want to emit another flow from the initial flow, then these operators are used.
 - When the emission itself is a flow, and you want to combine or merge it into a single flow.
 - Imagine you have:
 ```